sanderjo/nzbget-NNTPS-server-with-TLS13/README.md

 [DETAIL] [1] Serving: <test@home>

 ```
-The great testssl.sh will report:
+The great testssl.sh (see https://github.com/drwetter/testssl.sh )will report:
 ```
  SSLv2      not offered (OK)
  SSLv3      not offered (OK)